hibothost/JRJ_v1.0.1/README.md

 | **ABSTRACT** | tagged plot corners | Station / Northing / Easting, pulled live from TRVS via formula. |
 | **AREA** | tagged plot corners | Shoelace-formula area & perimeter, polygon closed automatically. |

-## Verified
+## Verified against two independent real files

-Every TRVS column (bearings, distances, corrections, angular/linear misclosure) was diffed against the original file's real job data and matches exactly, row for row.
-The whole 8-sheet output recalculates with zero formula errors at 1, 3, 10, and 25 corner points.
+Checked against two real jobs' actual data (`Form_10.xls`, an 11-leg traverse, and `Form_6.xls`, a 7-leg traverse from a different job entirely — different district, different station names).
+Every TRVS column (bearings, distances, corrections, angular/linear misclosure) and every Field notes formula matches both originals exactly, row for row, across N = 1, 3, 6, 10, and 25 corner points with zero formula errors.

+Cross-checking against the second file caught two real bugs the first pass missed (it had only diffed the coordinate-correction columns, not the bearing-display ones): the per-corner angular correction was referencing the wrong row (wrong displayed bearing, though corrected coordinates were unaffected), and Field notes' index-correction/angle-check chaining had a few edge cases wrong.
+Both are fixed and re-verified against both files.

+Formatting was checked too: the intermediate decimal-degree bearing columns (TRVS F/J/K, DTM F, Field notes E) are hidden in the original, matching now.
+One thing deliberately *not* replicated: both original files' AREA sheet has a visible block of hardcoded coordinates for an unrelated plot — a stale leftover, not the intended design — so the generator keeps its own correct, job-specific, live-formula AREA sheet instead of copying that.

 ## Extending this project